radhikarungta11/Regulatory-Change-Detector/README.md

 # 🧠 AI-Powered Regulatory Change Detector

-A functional prototype for identifying and analyzing changes between versions of regulatory documents — built as part of the Zipp.ai Intern Assessment Project (Case Study #1: *The Challenge of Regulatory Change*).
+A functional prototype for identifying and analyzing changes between versions of regulatory documents

 > Automates change detection and provides LLM-powered impact analysis using a local model (Mistral via Ollama).
 Built with Python + Streamlit.